Sackett family: Characters in mainstream novels

 Yance Sackett – Third son of Barnabas Sackett.
 Best known for his quick temper and strength and willingness of action.
 Founder of Clinch Mountain Branch of Sacketts.
 Married a girl named Temperance Penney from Cape Ann.

 Jublain Sackett (Jubal) – Fourth son of Barnabas Sackett.
 He was the first Sackett to cross the mountains and see the plains.
 Known as the quiet one, he is a ghost in the woods.
 Spends much time away from home and eventually quits the hills of North Carolina for the Rocky Mountains.
 Marries Itchakomi Ishaia, a "Sun" of the Natchee.

 Echo Sackett – Only female member of the Sackett clan to narrate a story.
 Aunt of Tell, Orrin and Tyrel.

 Logan Sackett – Twin brother of Nolan Sackett.
 Comes from the Clinch Mountain branch of Sacketts and lives up to their reputation.
-Rough, two-fisted, a man "with the bark on", and with a deserved reputation as being fast with a gun and hell-on wheels in any kind of fight, he has ridden the Owlhoot Trail and admits to skirting the dark side of the law on more than one occasion.
+Rough, two-fisted, a man "with the bark on", and with a deserved reputation as being fast with a gun and hell-on wheels in any kind of fight, he has ridden the Outlaw Trail and admits to skirting the dark side of the law on more than one occasion.
 A lot rougher than Orrin or Tyrel, he is nonetheless a generally decent man.
 Comes to the aid of his aunt, Emily Talon.

 Nolan Sackett – Twin Brother of Logan Sackett.
 Comes from the Clinch Mountain Branch of Sacketts.
 Like his brother, he has ridden the outlaw trail.
 Rough and dangerous, with a hefty reputation as a very bad man to fool around with, he has a strong sense of right and wrong.
 Wears three pistols, two tied down and one in his coat.

 Orlando Sackett (Lando) – Son of Falcon Sackett.
 One of the last Sacketts to move west.
 Spends six years in a Mexican prison.
 Becomes a well-known fist-fighter and boxer.

 Falcon Sackett – Father of Orlando Sackett.
 Formerly captain of a ship.
 Finds a lost treasure of great value and spends several years in a Mexican prison before finally escaping and being rescued by his son.

 Flagan Sackett – Brother of Galloway Sackett.
 One of the younger Sacketts.
 Has a strong will to survive.
 Rarely found far from his brother.

 Galloway Sackett – Brother of Flagan Sackett.
 Tall and handsome, nearly fearless in the face of danger.
 Known to brave danger and live.

 Parmalee Sackett – A "flatland Sackett", Parmalee's family moved down to the richer flatlands while the majority of the clan stayed in the mountains.
 His affluent lifestyle has not made him weak, as men who have braced him could testify – if they were still above ground.